 Replicating the Database

-NetBox uses PostgreSQL for its database, so general PostgreSQL best practices will apply to NetBox.
-You can dump and restore the database using the
+NetBox employs a PostgreSQL database, so general PostgreSQL best practices apply here.
+The database can be written to a file and restored using the

 psql utilities, respectively.